HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/access.md

 ## Accessing End-user Search with OpenSearch

-To access End-user Search with OpenSearch from the Practitioner Studio, log in to your HCL DX 9.5 platform then select **Search** from the Practitioner Studio navigator.
+Access End-user Search with OpenSearch from the Practitioner Studio.

-1. Log in to your HCL Digital Experience 9.5 platform, and select **Search** from the Practitioner Studio navigator.
+1. Log in to your HCL Digital Experience 9.5 platform, and select **Search** from the Practitioner Studio homepage.

     ![](../../../assets/HCL_DX_95_Practitioner_Studio_interface.png "Log in to HCL Digital Experience 9.5")